 Most communication will be made through the bi-monthly Collegiate Connection.
-Be sure to read newsletters when they are sent as they contain very important information.
+In addition, please be sure to read newsletters when sent, as they contain very important information.

-All parents and guardians are encouraged to stay informed of school news and accomplishments via social media and our website.
+Parents/guardians are encouraged to stay informed of school news and accomplishments via social media and our website.
 If active on social media, families are asked to be active supporters and followers of Topeka Collegiate.
 This includes:

 - Facebook: @TopekaCollegiateSchool

 - Instagram: @topekacollegiate

-- On YouTube, search for and subscribe to "Topeka Collegiate Video"
+- On YouTube, search for and subscribe to "Topeka Collegiate"

 - On Issuu, search for Topeka Collegiate

+- Linkedin, search for Topeka Collegiate